Zenovations/knockout-sync/README.md

 #### options.defaults

-{Object} Override any of the field properties' default values here
+{Object} Override any of the field properties' default values here (e.g. so that we don't have to type required: true for every field)

 #### options.fields